Out with the Classeq ECO2 Glasswasher

-Lessons have been learned from the dated look and feel of the ECO2 and now the G400 offers sleeker and more streamlined design.
+Lessons have been learned from the dated look and feel of the ECO2, and now the G400 offers sleeker and more streamlined design.
 Finished in higher grade stainless steel, the G400 surpasses the Classeq ECO2 in terms of quality.

-On top of design, practicality for catering establishments has been addressed.
+On top of the design, practicality for catering establishments has been addressed.
 Unlike the ECO2glasswasher, The G400 now features WRAS approval, which is great news for restaurants, bistro-pubs and high-risk areas.

-Many of the features of the ECO2 that we knew and love remain and the G400 still features a 2-minute wash cycle, a double skinned door providing quieter and cooler operation, hot or cold fill options, integral automatic detergent and rinse aid pumps.
+Many of the features of the ECO2 that we knew and love remain, and the G400 still features a 2-minute wash cycle, a double skinned door providing quieter and cooler operation, hot or cold fill options, integral automatic detergent and rinse aid pumps.

 Bars, pubs, clubs and restaurants with a Classeq ECO2 that are looking for a direct replacement should consider the G400 on their next upgrade.
-It provides all the basic features operators have come to know and love, with some innovative new features.
+It provides all the necessary features operators have come to know and love, with some innovative new features.